maxbarnas/sigkill.dk/writings/semicolons.md

 elides [esoteric languages](https://esolangs.org/), unless they are very notable (like Brainfuck).

 Do you know of any languages I've missed?
-Please write me.
+Send an email!

 The list
 ---